 In particular, defense attorneys often see theft charged with robbery — when items are taken directly from an alleged victim, and/or burglary — when someone is charged with breaking into a building or automobile for the purpose of stealing something.

+Have you been accused of a crime?
 Our Colorado criminal defense attorneys see clients as more than just a list of charges.
 Every client has a name; every client has a story.
-We are here to see to it that the prosecutor and, if necessary, the jury know your side.
+Our law firm is here to see to it that the prosecutor and, if necessary, the jury know your side.

 You can reach us by filling out the confidential form on this page, or by phoning us at our Denver home office: